APFTScore.com Usage Notes - Army Physical Fitness Test (APFT) Score Calculator

 - ActivClient enables the use of a CAC reader on your PC

 For assistance with installing, configuring, or using this software on your personal computer I recommend MilitaryCAC.com.
-Army-owned computers should already be configured correctly with these applications; if not, consult your local automation personnel.
+Army-owned computers should already be configured correctly with these applications; if not, consult your local S6/automation support personnel.